A Documentary On Manual Scavenging That Will Make You Cringe, But It’s A Dirty Truth You Cannot Walk Away From

 While we are sickened by the sight of a hair on our food, imagine collecting heaps of faeces with your bare hands.

-Speaking to The Logical Indian, Ms Bharathi took us through the reasons behind the existence of this inhumane practice that still plagues our country in the year 2017.
+Speaking to The Logical Indian, Ms Bharathi took us through the reasons behind the existence of this inhumane practice still plaguing our country in the year 2017.

 “Since 1993, manual scavenging is banned in India under the Employment of Manual Scavengers and Construction of Dry Latrines (Prohibition) Act.
 But it continues to exist due to casteism and lack of practical measures undertaken by the government.
 Despite reeling statistics that show machines have replaced humans, that’s hardly the truth”, revealed MS Bharathi.